About Me

-I’m interested in what it means to be human.
+I'm interested in what it means to be human, to live with more aliveness.
 I’m not looking for ‘an answer’.
-In fact I strongly believe there are many ways to make sense of our experiences, both past and present.
+In fact I strongly believe there are many ways to make sense of our experiences, both past and present, and that our meaning-making can shift and change over time.
 For me, what matters is that our understanding of our self, others, and life experiences are aligned.

 I care about people and the many different ways we live our lives.
 I’m fascinated how we can gain insight and awareness to free us from old, often limiting patterns.
-I believe with insight and awareness we can live with the autonomy to experience and express aliveness.
+I believe with insight and awareness we can be more aspirational about how we experience and express aliveness.

 My motivation